for Cold Climate Housing and much more

 If you already have this problem, on a hot day when the shingles are very flexible, put a dab of roofing plastic cement under the corner of every shingle on that bottom row and push the curled corners down flat.

-Keywords: Soffit, Damage, Asphalt, Mystery, Temperature, Environmental, Attic, Shingle, Overview, Roof, Ventilation
+Keywords: Soffit, Damage, Asphalt, Mystery, Temperature, Environmental, Attic, Overview, Shingle, Roof, Ventilation

 Article 1036